geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 8. In the **How do you want to verify your domain?** page, you must select a verification method to prove you own the domain.
 For this lab, select the **Add a TXT record to the domain's DNS records** option and then select **Continue**.

 9. On the **Verify you own this domain** page, you must copy the **TXT value** (NOT the TXT name) so that you can configure the domain later on in DNS Manager.
 To do so, select the **Copy record** icon that appears to the left of the **TXT value** (to the left of **MS=msXXXXXXXX**).
-In the dialog box that appears, select **Allow access** to copy this value from the webpage to your clipboard.  <br/>
+If a dialog box appears, select **Allow access** to copy this value from the webpage to your clipboard.  <br/>

-    ‎**Important:** If you select the **Verify** button at this point, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
+    ‎**Important:** Do not select the **Verify** button at this point; instead, proceed to the next step.
+However, if you did select the **Verify** button, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
 Therefore, you must complete the next series of steps to add the TXT record to this domain in **DNS Manager**.
 Once you finish that process, you will be instructed to return back to this page and select the **Verify** button so that you can complete the process of adding this domain in the Microsoft 365 admin center.

-9. You must now switch over to Server Manager.
+9. Before you can verify you own this domain in the **Add domain** wizard, you must first update the domain in Server Manager.
 Select the **Server Manager** icon that appears in your taskbar at the bottom of the page.
 Maximize the Server Manager window if necessary.

 10. In **Server Manager Dashboard,** select **Tools** in the top right corner of the window.
-In the drop-down menu, select **DNS**, which will open **DNS Manager**.
+In the drop-down menu that appears, select **DNS**, which will open **DNS Manager**.
 Maximize the DNS Manager window.

 11. In the **DNS Manager** window, in the **File Explorer** section in the left-hand column, under **LON-DC1** expand the **Forward Lookup Zones** folder and then select the **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell (where xxxUPNxxx is the unique UPN name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name).